FreezieTest/playground/cheatsheet.md

 CHEAT SHEETS

-Personal learning resources from my school and DeepLearning.AI's courses.
+Learning resources from university and DeepLearning.AI's courses.

 There are also cheatsheets for Python and Machine Learning content:
  - Python uses all operations that were used in <Book Name>